Engee documentation

 Method for modelling valve opening.
 Options for selection:

-Linear - Area vs. pressure or Tabulated data - Area vs. pressure - area of valve opening from control pressure.
+• Linear - Area vs. pressure or Tabulated data - Area vs. pressure - valve opening area as a function of control pressure.

-Tabulated data - Volumetric flow rate vs. pressure - uses a reference curve of flow rate and differential pressure of the pressure reducing valve.
+• Tabulated data - Volumetric flow rate vs. pressure' - the reference flow rate and differential pressure curve of the pressure reducing valve is used.

 The overpressure above which the valve is actuated.
 When the pressure in port B reaches this value, the valve begins to close.
 This parameter shifts the reference curve so that the pressure reducing valve starts to close when the pressure at port B is equal to the set pressure.